Bluesheep33/Palcord/README.md

 ## Visual setup guide
-Youtube video for guiding through setup will come here
+YouTube video for guiding through setup will come here

 ## Pictures
 Pictures of the bot will come here